Gent-Wevelgem 2025

 Category | UCI WorldTour |

-A historic Flandrien Classic, the 76th edition of Gent-Wevelgem in Flanders Fields will be held on March 24, 2024.
+The 77th edition of Gent-Wevelgem in Flanders Fields will be held on March 30, 2025, on the same day as the Gent-Wevelgem Women's race.

-Gent-Wevelgem rolls through Flanders Fields for the peloton, an area forever entwined with the First World War, to which the race pays homage to the victims of the ‘Great War’ each year.
+Gent-Wevelgem rolls through Flanders Fields, an area forever entwined with World War I, with the race paying homage to the victims of the ‘Great War’ each year.

-Last year, Jumbo-Visma duo Christophe Laporte and Wout van Aert escaped from the peloton with 50km to go and rode away to victory in Gent-Wevelgem with Laporte crossing the line first.
-The Belgian worked hard on behalf of his teammate and leading the Frenchman into the final kilometres.
+In 2023, Jumbo-Visma duo Christophe Laporte and Wout van Aert escaped from the peloton with 50km to go and rode away to victory in Gent-Wevelgem with Laporte crossing the line first.
+The Belgian worked hard on behalf of his teammate, leading the Frenchman into the final kilometres.

-Van Aert’s decision to gift the victory to his teammate Laporte was criticized by three Belgian legends Eddy Merckx, Tom Boonen and Johan Museeuw,
+Van Aert’s decision to gift the victory to his teammate Laporte was questioned by three Belgian legends Eddy Merckx, Tom Boonen and Johan Museeuw.

-Often harsh weather conditions, especially wind and rain, create havoc with the peloton before the finish, which culminates just beyond the final climb of the lung-busting cobbled Kemmelberg.
+Often harsh weather conditions, especially wind and rain, create havoc with the peloton before the finish that culminates just beyond the final climb of the lung-busting cobbled Kemmelberg.
 Recent modifications to the course have added more climbs and made the race more closely resemble the Tour of Flanders.

-The race finishes in Wevelgem but does not start in Gent.
-It used to start on the outskirts, in Deinze, but now starts west in the centre of Ypres.
+While the race finishes in Wevelgem, it does not start in Gent.
+It used to start on the outskirts, in Deinze, but now takes off west in the centre of Ypres.
 The race takes riders north through windswept De Moeren and over to the North Sea coast, rather than through the main Flemish Ardennes.
 It also includes some climbs in the very west of Flanders, the iconic and decisive one being the Kemmelberg.
-Reduced bunch sprints or small breakaways tend to contest for the victory.
+Reduced bunch sprints or small breakaways tend to decide the victory.

 Gent-Wevelgem History

-Also in the three-time victory club are Belgians Robert Van Eenaeme, Rik Van Looy, Eddy Merckx and Tom Boonen, Italian Mario Cipollini.
+Also in the three-time victory club are Belgians Robert Van Eenaeme, Rik Van Looy, Eddy Merckx and Tom Boonen plus Italian Mario Cipollini.
 In recent years, strong sprinters like Alexander Kristoff (2019), Mads Pedersen (2020) and Wout van Aert (2021) have emerged from front selections to score victories.

 In 2022, Eritrean rider Biniam Girmay (Intermarché-Wanty-Gobert Matériaux) outsprinted Christophe Laporte (Jumbo-Visma) in the final 250 metres on Vanackerestraat for the biggest win of his young career.